liip/LiipFunctionalTestBundle/README.md

 Database tests
 --------------

 In case tests require database access make sure that the DB is created and proxies are generated.
-For tests that rely on a specific database, write fixture classes and call ``loadFixtures`` from the bundled Test\WebTestCase class.
-This will replace the database configured in config_text.yml with the specified fixtures.
+For tests that rely on specific database contents, write fixture classes and call ``loadFixtures`` from the bundled ``Test\WebTestCase`` class.
+This will replace the database configured in ``config_test.yml`` with the specified fixtures.
+Please note that you should be using a designated test-database if you're using test-fixtures, since ``loadFixtures`` will delete the contents from the database before loading the fixtures.

 Tips for fixture loading tests
 ------------------------------

-1. Create fixtures in a sqlite test database for faster testing.
+1. If you want your tests to run against a completely isolated database (which is recommended for most functional-tests), you can configure your test-environment to use a sqlite-database.
+This will make your tests run faster and will create a fresh, predictable database for every test you run.

     Add this to your `app/config_test.yml`: